 This is also a handy technique for it you encounter a knot or fault (such as a big fluffy bit) in your yarn ball.
 Just simply cut out the knot or fault, then rejoin your yarn using the above technique.
 It’s far better to do this and fix the problem when you encounter it than to just keep on working and have an unsightly bump in your crochet fabric.

-How do I change colour in crochet rows?
+How to change colour in crochet - changing colour in crochet rows

 One of the most popular colour effects you can create with crochet is stripes, so to do this we’ll show you how to change colour in crochet rows.
 You simply need to use the same sort of colour-changing technique we’ve shown you already above, but on the last stitch of a row, as follows: